gy19cp/GEOG5990Assessment1/README.md

 Website: [gy19cp.github.io](https://gy19cp.github.io/index.html)

+A more detailed Model Summary can be found by on the [Model 1](https://gy19cp.github.io/model1summary.html) webpage of the website.

 This animated agent-based model uses Sheep and Foxes within an raster grid environment.
 Sheep move, eat, share food with neighbouring Sheep and are unfortunately killed by Foxes.
 Foxes move and eat Sheep up to a specific food capacity.
-For a more detailed Model Summary click [here](https://gy19cp.github.io/model1summary.html) to be taken to the Webpage Model 1 in depth Summary.

-### Model Files List
+### Model Files/Directories List
 -	[Developer Model*](https://gy19cp.github.io/developermodel.py) - Recommended Model to download and run as it contains detailed explanatory comments, testing and debugging.
 -	[User Model](https://gy19cp.github.io/usermodel.py) - Basic comments.
 -	[Agent Framework*](https://gy19cp.github.io/agentframework.py) - Code for Agents in the Model.